Phobos-developers/Phobos/docs/New-or-Enhanced-Logics.md

 - Radiation now has owner by default, so any rad-kills will be scored.
   - `AffectsAllies`, `AffectsOwner` and `AffectsEnemies` on `RadSiteWarhead` are respected.
   - Currently the rad maker doesn't gain experience from kills, this may change in future.
+- Radiation now able to deal damage to Building .To enable set `RadApplicationDelay.Building` value more than 0.
+  - Dealing damage using `RadSiteWarhead` and respect `Verses` values

 In `rulesmd.ini`:
 ```ini